 - If you intend to train to teach pupils aged three to 11 (early years and primary), you must also have achieved a standard equivalent to a grade C, or above, in a GCSE science subject examination.

 Please be aware that training providers may ask you to sit numeracy and literacy tests at your interview, and they may have additional requirements you will need to meet before you’re accepted on the programme.

-If you studied outside the UK, check the National Academic Recognition Information Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels, and an undergraduate degree.
-If you have non-UK qualifications, you will need a Statement of Comparability from NARIC.
+If you studied outside the UK, check the UK ENIC, operated and managed by Ecctis Limited website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels, and an undergraduate degree.
+If you have non-UK qualifications, you will need a Statement of Comparability.
 This can take some time, so we would advise you to start the process before you submit your application.

 As teaching involves working with children on a daily basis, there are some non-academic requirements you'll need to meet to make sure teaching’s the right job for you.

 You may be required to have up to two weeks’ classroom experience before you begin teacher training.
 Details of the requirements, and how you can meet them, can be found on the Discover Teaching website.

 If you can spend some time observing and helping out with lessons in a local school before you apply, it will help strengthen your application.
 You can use the experience in your personal statement, showing what you’ve gained from it and how it’s increased your motivation to be a teacher.